 Our last major site on the mainland is Meteora, an extraordinary collection of medieval Byzantine monasteries perched on high natural pinnacles (for defence), and still inhabited by Orthodox monks and nuns.

-And finally, we cross by ferry (with our guide and coach) to the ‘blue and green’ island of Skopelos for three nights.
+And finally, we cross by ferry (with our guide and coach) to the ‘blue and green’ island of Skopelos for two nights.
 The island has a gorgeous little port, a pine-clad interior, orchards and olive groves, tiny rural chapels and traditional farmhouses.

 Hotels are a mixture of the modern and the traditional.
-For instance, in Dimitsana we stay at a stone-built guest house; in Nafplio, a small hotel overlooking the old town and the sea; in Ioannina, a converted mansion in the heart of town; and in Athens, a small modern hotel.
+For instance, in Dimitsana we stay at a stone-built guest house; in Nafplio, a small hotel overlooking the old town and the sea; in Ioannina, a converted mansion in the heart of town; and in Athens, a modern hotel.
 The common factors are comfort and a central location.
 A welcome dinner on our first night in Athens, plus breakfast every day, are included – I’ve left dinner open, because our hotels have been chosen as being near lots of interesting local restaurants.

 Staff include myself as tour escort, an English-fluent and highly educated guide, and a professional driver for our dedicated air-conditioned coach.

 I have found that often travellers want to extend their time in Greece, or move on to other destinations – this is easily arranged, please let me know what you’d like.